Arseny Roginsky: After release

 Roginsky served his sentence in full and was released in 1985.
 He was fully rehabilitated in 1992.

 In 1988–1989, Roginsky was one of the founders of Memorial, the "Historical and Educational, Human Rights and Humanitarian Society" (to give its full title), which became a national movement during the perestroika years and spread across Russia and into parts of the former Soviet Union.

 In 1998 Roginsky was made board chairman of Memorial and was a major influence on its development.
 (After his death he was succeeded by another Memorial veteran Jan Raczyinski.)

 As well as his organisational and administrative activities as a board member, Roginsky continued his work as a historical researcher.
 He was compiler of the 1989 book, Memories of Peasant Tolstoyans, the 1910–1930s translated into English in 1993.

 His skills as a historian were applied in the research that lay behind the Books of Remembrance (see below) issued by Memorial between 1995 and 2005 for places in and around Moscow where victims of political repression were buried and, latterly, executed as well: Donskoi Monastery, the Butovo firing range and Kommunarka.
 He also wrote about the targeting of Poles during the Great Terror and the citizens of other nations (Germans and Austrians) during Stalin's last years.

 Assessing the Soviet past

-In 2012, addressing a round-table discussion in Dnepropetrovsk (Ukraine), Arseny Roginsky touched on the diplomatic aspect of his work as a historian and leading figure in the Memorial Society.
+In 2012, addressing a round-table discussion in Dnipropetrovsk (Ukraine), Arseny Roginsky touched on the diplomatic aspect of his work as a historian and leading figure in the Memorial Society.
 While the historian should work independently, in accordance with universally established methods and principles, problems might arise when presenting the results of that research to the public.